Try a Free Live AI Golf Lesson TRY FREE

 Find Your Balance Point

-It's very important to take the time to understand where your true balance point is.
+It is critically important to take the time to understand where your true balance point is.

 Getting Grounded Helps Your Swing

-As you flex your knees and hinge from the hip it will move slightly forward, just in front of your ankles.
+As you flex your knees and hinge from the hip, it will move slightly forward — just in front of your ankles.

 Checkpoints for Practice